SlateFoundation/opened.js/SIGNED_REQUEST_FLOW.md

 # OpenEd JavaScript API - Signed Server Request flow

-The method described here allows you to intergrate with OpenEd resource library from your web application using the secure signed request.
-This way, user is not required to enter his credentials on the OpenEd Sign-in popup windows, instead allowing a user to pass his already established identity to OpenEd using the secure server request signed with the private key provided by OpenEd.
+The method described here allows you to integrate with OpenEd resource library from your web application using the secure signed server request.
+This way, user is not required to enter his credentials on the OpenEd Sign-in popup windows, instead allowing a user with an already established identity to pass that identity to OpenEd using the secure server request signed with the private key provided by OpenEd.

 ## Getting Started

+### Generating Signed Server Request

-Once your web application has completed the authentication process, it needs to create a secure signed server request.
-This request needs to be constructed on your web server application , in order not to expose the secret private key provided by OpenEd.
-This signed request needs to be generated unique per user (thus, embedding the username).
-In example, below username is passed from the browser, however we recommend you to implement passing the username internally on the server (to hide the full process from the client):
+Once your web application has completed the authentication process of a certain user and needs to grant that user access to the OpenEd resource library, it needs to create a secure signed server request and pass it to the OpenEd for validation.
+This request needs to be constructed on your web server application - in order not to expose the secret private key provided by OpenEd.
+This signed request needs to be generated uniquely per user (thus, embedding the username).
+In the example below, username is passed from the browser, however we recommend you to implement passing the username internally on the server (to hide the full process from the client):

 ```html
 <!DOCTYPE html>